SaiDhanyaa/awesome-gee-community-datasets/docs/projects/rap.md

 * Addition of the National Park Service Northern Colorado Plateau Network (NCPN) monitoring data for cover training
 * Identify agriculture, development, and water
 * Addition of the eastern states

+## Provider

+NA

+## Curated in GEE by
+Sarah McCord, Point of Contact, and Jeb Williamson, Agricultural Research Service, U.S. Department of Agriculture